chairbender/sapf/README.md

 ## Windows

-Keep in mind this was written by someone fairly new to this toolchain and hence there are things here that may be wrong or unnecessary and this is written with more for a beginner-oriented perspective, partly for my own documentation and partly for others in a similar situation.
-Feel free to submit a PR and improve this if you know better!
+(I'm new to this toolchain so some things may be wrong)

-Windows support is achieved by building via msys2 + MinGW64 as opposed to building natively on Windows (probably possible but probably much more annoying).
+Windows support is achieved by building via [msys2](https://www.msys2.org/) (using mingw-w64-ucrt6) as opposed to building natively on Windows (probably possible but probably much more annoying).

-For the unfamiliar, msys2 is an app you can run that gives you a shell (with the root directory based in wherever you installed it).
-Within this shell, Linux-based stuff actually works (with caveats).
-But we want to run the project on Windows.
-That's why we use msys2 to then install MinGW64, which is itself ANOTHER shell you can open (it installs like a normal app just like msys2, just click it to open a shell).
-When we compile the project via MinGW64, it produces an executable that can theoretically run on Windows (provided we've either statically comipled in the needed libraries or provided them as DLLs alongside the .exe).

-This project uses meson as the build tool.
-But meson doesn't actually automatically fetch dependencies, nor does it actually perform the compilation.
-We need to install the dependencies via pacman (each dependency is basically a collection of .lib and .h files), ensure meson "sees" them, and also tell meson to compile using clang (since by default it uses gcc).

-I believe the project requires clang so the instructions use that compiler.
-Note that clang installs gcc as a dependency, so we need to always force meson to build with clang (you'll see how to do that below).
+I believe the project specifically requires clang.

 If you're for some reason not on x86_64, you'll have to replace any of the below references to that architecture with your own!
 You can find and view info on packages on [msys2 packages](https://packages.msys2.org/queue) to see